fanshuaibo/react-battleship/README.md

 		log.Fatal(err)
 	}

-  // Create a slot if it doesn't already e
+  // Create a slot if it doesn't already exist
+	// if err :=